St Mary's Church, Swanage: Organ

 An organ was first installed in the former parish church in 1829, but nothing further of this instrument is known, other than that it was located in the gallery, and that, when it was replaced, it was sold to the Swanage Congregational Church (now the United Reformed Church) for £18.
 It was re-installed in the Congregational Church in 1876 by FJ Duncan of Poole.

 The next instrument was built by W.G.
 Vowles in 1875.
 In turn, that too was sold to the Congregational Church, in 1900 for £60.
 (This organ was replaced in the Congregational Church in 1934 by a new organ built by George Osmond of Taunton; the Osmond organ was destroyed by bomb damage in 1943.)

 The third organ was another instrument by Vowles.
-It was a two-manual instrument, located in the north side of the chancel, facing across the choir, and with five pipes of the Great Open Diapason facing the nave.
+It was a two-manual instrument, located on the north side of the chancel, facing across the choir, and with five pipes of the Great Open Diapason facing the nave.
 When the church was extended with the addition of a north aisle in 1906, the 1899 Vowles organ was rebuilt, enlarged to a three-manual and relocated to the east end of the north aisle, again by Vowles.

 It was considerably modified in 1958 and 1965 by Harrison & Harrison.
 It was rebuilt in 1986-87 by Kenneth James & Son.
 The organ was rebuilt again in 2017 by the Isle of Wight organ-builders, Andrew Cooper & Co.

 The director of music is (2021) Simon Lole.